salserrano/BlueDucky-Payload-Generator/README.md

 *** ***The generated scripts have been tested on a Samsung device.
 For other Android brands, there is no guarantee that the payload will work.*** ***

 ## Discoveries I Made with Samsung Bluetooth Shortcuts:
 - I found that the fastest way to open any link is to use Android's built-in Google app.
-By typing in the URL in the Google app search, the Google app automatically opens the URL with the default browser on the device and the YouTube app if it's a YouTube URL (assuming the YouTube app is configured to open default links via settings).
+By typing the URL into the Google app search, the Google app automatically opens the URL with the default browser on the device and any supported address of installed apps.
+This means that with just a URL, an app can be opened, assuming these apps are configured to "open supported links" in their app settings.
+For example, the YouTube app automatically opens when a YouTube URL is entered.
-- To open any browser links, it is assumed that the default browser has been configured within the phone's settings.
-We recommend setting Chrome as the default browser.
+- For regular browser links that don't pertain to installed apps, I recommend setting Chrome as the default browser for opening these links.

 Note:
 - The output payload text file itself should work; any issues, such as technical errors, should be reported by opening an issue with the [main BlueDucky repository](https://github.com/pentestfunctions/BlueDucky/issues).